 From the list, click the IP pool name to open it.

 Edit its properties as desired.
 You can modify the description, and add or remove IP addresses.

 The IP pool name is not editable.
 If you want to modify it, you need to delete the IP pool and create another one with the name of your choice.

 Proceed with extra care when considering deleting an IP, as this will put additionnal load on the other IPs and may have severe impacts on your deliverability.
 In case of any doubt, contact a deliverability expert.

 Save your changes.

-The update is effective immediately or asynchronously, depending on the IP pool being associated to a message preset or not:
+The update is effective immediately or asynchronously, depending on the IP pool being associated to a channel surface or not:

 To check the IP pool update status, click the More actions button and select Recent updates.

 Once an IP Pool is updated successfully, you may have to wait: